jonathanrfisher1/card-connectors-guide/Discovery.md

   ]
 }
 ```
-The `image` link tells Hero where to find an image to be displayed within cards.
+The `image` link tells Mobile Flows Server where to find an image to be displayed by clients.
 The image should be a PNG.

 The `test_auth` link offers an endpoint for testing the backend authorization.
 This is useful where BASIC authentication is used, and the authorization value is derived from (possibly mistyped) user input.
-The endpoint will be accessed with a GET request with the same headers as would be used with a card request.
+The endpoint will be accessed with a GET request with the same headers as would be used with an object request.

 The `object_types` array describes the object types supported by this connector.

 Each object type has a name, some fields, an endpoint, and an optional doc link.
 The name identifies the object type, while the optional doc link should point to a schema so that consumers of these objects know what they're consuming.
 The endpoint is a URL to which Mobile Flows Server will post object requests.

-The `fields` object is telling Hero what to pass for the `tokens` in an object request.
+The `fields` object is telling Mobile Flows Server what to pass for the `tokens` in an object request.
 In our example, the connector is requesting `zip`, which will be extracted from some text using the supplied regular expression.

 Fields can also be used to request the value of environment variables.
 For example:
 ```